hooverken/ARMPowershell/ScheduledAzCopyToBlob/README.md

 ### Create the scheduled task

 1. Log into the machine that will run the scheduled task as the user that will "own" the task in the Scheduler.
-2. Use [this process from the Powershell Cookbook](https://powershellcookbook.com/recipe/PukO/securely-store-credentials-on-disk) to create a credentials file which has the **application ID of the service principal you created** as the username and the **password for the .PFX file containing the certificate** as the password.
-3. Open the task scheduler, right-click on "Task Scheduler Library" and select "Create Basic Task..."
+2. Open the task scheduler, right-click on "Task Scheduler Library" and select "Create Basic Task..."
-4. On the first screen, give the task a descriptive name like "Nightly File archive to Azure"
+3. On the first screen, give the task a descriptive name like "Nightly File archive to Azure"
-5. On the `Trigger` Screen, select the interval you want for the move to occur, such as `Daily`, and configure the interval as needed.
+4. On the `Trigger` Screen, select the interval you want for the move to occur, such as `Daily`, and configure the interval as needed.
-6. On the `Action` screen, choose `Start a Program` and enter the following:
+5. On the `Action` screen, choose `Start a Program` and enter the following:
     * For "Program/Script", browse to and select the script
     * For "Add Arguments(Optional)" add the parameters the script needs (see below)
     * For "Start In (optional)" paste in the full path to the directory where the script, .pfx file and the .xml file are located.
-7. Hit "Finish" when everything looks correct.
+6. Hit "Finish" when everything looks correct.

 You can test the script by simply running the scheduled task.